Sunset-06/flake/README.md

 This is a lightweight Chip 8 interpreter/emulator written in C. It supports basic Chip-8 operations and uses SDL2 to draw the graphics.

 I've worked on this purely to understand architecture, and while I try my hardest, it might not be the most readable code.
-This is the first C project and there might be a few deviations from standard practices, so I apologize f
+This is the first C project and there might be a few deviations from standard practices, so I apologize for any hard-to-read code.

 ## How to get it to work